-- Increased volume and complexity of new regulations and regulator expectations and changes to existing regulatory obligations (such as EBA Guidelines on Corporate Governance, joint ESMA and EBA Guidelines on Suitability of Management Body Members and Key Function Holders, CBI Guidance on Outsourcing, CRD V and CRR, Securities Financing Transactions Regulation ("SFTR"), EBA/CBI guidance on Remuneration, Volcker Rule, , Anti-Money Laundering, Fitness & Probity, Basel III, Recovery and Resolution Planning, and CBI Dear CEO Letters regarding Market Abuse and conduct risk Corporate Governance, Conduct Standards and expectations, etc.) and focus by regulators on non-financial risk such as conduct risk; - High number of regulatory bodies and associations whose rules or guidance have application to the Company's activities; e.g. CBI, EBA, Basel, ESMA, Financial Action Task Force ("FATF"), Office of the Superintendent of Financial Institutions ("OSFI"); - Extra-territorial scope for international regulation e.g. Volcker, Foreign Account Tax Compliance Act ("FATCA"), EMIR, GDPR; - Increased volume and complexity of reporting requirements to Regulators / key stakeholders and impact on existing systems; and - Increased level of scrutiny, enquiry, inspection and regulatory enforcement by the CBI with an expectation that recommendations will be dealt with promptly; and - Targeted CBI scrutiny of the management of impacts arising from major events such as Russia / Ukraine conflict and COVID-19.
+- Increased volume and complexity of new regulations and regulator expectations and changes to existing regulatory obligations (such as the Individual Accountability Framework, EBA Guidelines on Corporate Governance, joint ESMA and EBA Guidelines on Suitability of Management Body Members and Key Function Holders, CBI Guidance on Outsourcing, CRD V and CRR, Securities Financing Transactions Regulation ("SFTR"), EBA/CBI guidance on Remuneration, Anti-Money Laundering, Fitness & Probity, Basel III, Recovery and Resolution Planning, and CBI Dear CEO Letters regarding Market Abuse and conduct risk Corporate Governance, Conduct Standards and expectations, etc.) and focus by regulators on non-financial risk such as conduct risk; - High number of regulatory bodies and associations whose rules or guidance have application to the Company's activities; e.g. CBI, EBA, Basel, ESMA, Financial Action Task Force ("FATF"), Office of the Superintendent of Financial Institutions ("OSFI"); - Extra-territorial scope for international regulation e.g. Volcker, Foreign Account Tax Compliance Act ("FATCA"), EMIR, GDPR; - Increased volume and complexity of reporting requirements to Regulators / key stakeholders and impact on existing systems; and - Increased level of scrutiny, enquiry, inspection and regulatory enforcement by the CBI with an expectation that recommendations will be dealt with promptly; and - Targeted CBI scrutiny of the management of impacts arising from major events such as Russia / Ukraine conflict, COVID-19 and the banking liquidity crisis.